votchallenge/website/contents/vot2015/index.md

 * Original or improved trackers as well as papers giving new insights into existing trackers or class of trackers.
 See [participation page](participate.html) for details of the requirements for a tracking paper.
 * Novel ways of using and extending the VOT framework for tracker performance analysis.

-## Highlights

-1. New fully annotated [dataset](dataset.html) compiled with the VOT dataset construction methodology
-2. New toolkit for fast experiments execution with tutorials
-3. New sub-challenge VOT-TIR

 ## Important dates

 * Start of challenge: **25.
 July 2015**